You are here

 Welcome to the Bloomsburg University Forensic Team’s Website.
 Forensics is the competitive speech and debate program at Bloomsburg University.
 “Forensics,” from the Latin “forensus” means “forum” or a place to find the truth.
 The ancient Greeks used to gather in forums to hear debates as a form of entertainment and to learn the truth.
 Today, forensics is mostly associated with police work and crime scenes, but its origins are really with speech and debate.

 All BU students are welcome to join the team and no experience is necessary.
 We have students from a variety of majors on the team.
-It is the only co-curricular academic activity on the BU campus that will allow students to earn academic credit toward graduation (if you choose to) just for participating in at least 3 tournaments per semester for two semesters.
+It is the only co-curricular academic activity on the BU campus that will allow students to earn academic credit per semester that counts toward graduation (if you choose to) just for participating.
+Students interested in receiving credit for the forensics experience must register for the forensics practicum (Intstudy-108-01) and compete in at least three speaking/debate events per tournament for three tournaments.
 Forensics can help you become a better communicator, be more organized, and improve your life skills!
 Forensics is also lots of fun!

 The Forensics Team travels to other colleges and universities throughout the United States where we compete against other universities.
 We have traveled to Montreal, Canada, Baltimore, Ocean City, Maryland, Virginia, West Virginia, and New Jersey.
 There is also plenty of time for sight-seeing at each tournament.